-Sally O’Grady is a producer and director whose non-fiction films have appeared at festivals throughout Europe, Australia and the United States.
-Her work is concerned with illuminating social issues in a visually unique manner.
+Sally O’Grady is a producer and director whose work is concerned with illuminating social issues in a visually unique manner.
 As a producer, she has created content for National Geographic, History Channel, The Smithsonian, MSNBC, PBS and Discovery Channel.
 Sally has also worked as a producer/director of branded content and commercials for Quicken Loans, ASICS, T Mobile, Tito’s and others.
 In a former life she was a health educator at Australia’s first ever Medically Supervised Injecting Center working with street based drug users.
-Sally is currently producing/directing an ITVS/ Independent Lens funded short documentary, Constance about a progressive district attorney in rural Texas.
-Constance will screen as a companion to the acclaimed Independent Lens series Philly DA.
-Sally currently has a feature film, The Trouble I See in post production.
+Sally's recent documentary work includes the ITVS/ Independent Lens funded short documentary, Constance about a progressive district attorney in rural Texas.
+She also has a feature film, The Trouble I See in post production.
 The Trouble I See explores family separation through the prism of mass incarceration and has received financial support from the Austin Film Society and Virginia for the Humanities.
-Originally from Sydney, Australia, she now lives in Austin, TX where, she co-owns the production company Headlands Studio.
+She and co-director, Jennell Lewis are developing a feature length documentary about the abuse to prison pipeline experienced by women.
+Originally from Sydney, Australia, she now lives in Austin, TX where she and Jennell Lewis run their production company, Electric Pearl.